 Office of Sponsored Research and Programs

-The Office of Sponsored Research and Programs serves as the clearinghouse for externally sponsored grant, contract, and cooperative agreement activities engaged in by faculty, staff, and administrators.
+The Office of Sponsored Research and Programs (OSRP) serves as the clearinghouse for externally sponsored grants, contracts, and cooperative agreements engaged in by faculty, staff, and administrators.
 The staff provides guidance and support in identifying funding sources, developing grant proposals, and ensuring compliance with University and federal regulations.
-The Office maintains University-wide grant records and reports all proposal and awards through the UNC system electronic research administration data base.
-Common types of funded activities include research grants, programmatic grants, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects and partnerships.
+The Office maintains University-wide grant records and reports all proposals and awards through the UNC system electronic research administration database.
+Common types of funded activities include research grants, programmatic grants, training grants, research career programs, undergraduate research, minority programs in science and math, community outreach programs, and economic development projects and partnerships.
 The Office sponsors grant writing workshops on various aspects of proposal development and grant management.
 More information may be found at http://www.uncp.edu/osrp.

 The Office of Institutional Effectiveness collects and analyzes data regarding students, faculty and staff, facilities, and institutional programs, services and operations.
 Reports generated from this data are used internally to support institutional decision making and planning, and are also disseminated to the University of North Carolina’s Office of the President and other external agencies.
 Selected information is compiled annually in the Fact Book, which is available at the Institutional Effectiveness website (http://uncp.edu/ie).
 In addition, the Office directs student assessment efforts and is a resource for survey and questionnaire research concerning the university.

-The Regional Center for Economic, Community, and Professional Development is located off campus at the Carolina Commerce and Technology Center (COMTech) on Livermore Drive.
+The Regional Center is located off campus at the Carolina Commerce and Technology Center (COMTech) on Livermore Drive.
 Established in 2000, the mission of the Regional Center fosters regional collaboration, enhances business development, and empowers communities for quality of life betterment in southeastern North Carolina.
 The Regional Center addresses the diverse needs of the region through initiatives to increase resources, establish networks, and provide training.
 The Regional Center provides outreach services to the citizens, businesses, governments and nonprofit organizations throughout the region.
-These outreach services are executed in cooperation with organizations to provide management development programs, health care initiatives, customized training, consulting, grants development, planning and technical assistance, conference designing and implementation, and economic and social research.
+These outreach services are executed in cooperation with organizations to provide management development programs, health care initiatives, customized training, consulting, planning and technical assistance, conference designing and implementation, and economic and social research.

-Professional Development: The center offers non-credit workshops leading to certificates in areas such as management development and leadership development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
-These programs are offered to the public but can also be tailored to meet an organization’s specific needs, with instruction arranged on-site and online, and courses may qualify for Continuing Education Units of credit (CEUs).
+Professional Development: The center offers non-credit workshops leading to certificates in areas such as management and leadership development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
+These programs are offered to the public but can also be tailored to meet an organization’s specific needs.
+With instruction arranged on-site and online, courses may qualify for Continuing Education Units of credit (CEUs).

-Youth Programs: The Regional Center provides numerous opportunities for youth involvement to include summer programs such as Kids College, Teen College, EntreU, Summer Transportation Institute, Summer Science Symposiums, and other learning academies in areas such as biotechnology, science, health, computer science, and entrepreneurship.
+Youth Programs: The Regional Center provides numerous opportunities for youth involvement that include summer programs such as Kids College, Teen College, EntreU, and, based on funding, a Summer Transportation Institute and Summer Science Symposiums.

 Small Business and Technology Development Center: Operated as an inter-institutional program of The University of North Carolina, SBTDC provides information and individualized counseling services to citizens who are starting a business or existing businesses interested in expansion.